 In 1967 I was off to engineering school at Oregon State University to become the next Leo Fender or Con Sundholm (founder of Sunn Amplifiers, an Oregon product).
 Little did I know that OSU had just discontinued it's last vacuum tube design class.
 Semiconductors had become "the thing".
 So, I studied semiconductor design and physics and headed off to Silicon Valley when I graduated OSU.

 That may sound like a bad thing to those of you who are vacuum tube purists, but it had it's benefits.
-I spent much of my semiconductor career working on products intended for application in space (I still do).
+I spent much of my semiconductor career working on products intended for application in space (last job completed in 2017).
 In the early 90s I founded a semiconductor company that specialized in RF (radio frequency) and space flight integrated circuits.
 Quality and reliability are critical for space flight.
 I've applied what I've learned about quality and reliability to everything I do.
 And, I didn't stop building guitar amps just because my "day job" was semiconductors (I have to admit that some of the amps I've built weren't with vacuum tubes).
 Music and guitar amps are a passion that burns in my soul.
 I've continued to build custom amps for local musicians over the years.
 At Club Amps we insist on quality materials.
 At the top of the list is transformers.
 Our transformers are/were built by magnetics wizard Bud Purvine, now retired, one of the reasons I'm not planning to build more amps once my inventory of transformers is gone.
 With a Club Amp you get a design that's time tested and proven.
 You benefit from all of my experience as well as Bud Purvines'.

 Everything we do at Club Amps is conservative.
 To the left you can see one of our 20W output transformers (the larger one) next to the output transformer of a 50W Peavey amplifier.
 We mean no disrespect to the accomplished folks at Peavey.
 This Peavey amp puts out 50W as promised.
 But, I hope you can imagine how our 20W output transformer can have a really big bottom end.
 Not just loud, but spectacular.